qkniep/dotfiles/README.md

 These are the settings I use as my development setup under both macOS and Arch Linux.
 Currently this repo is under heavy development, anything can change at any time!

+## Getting Started

+To set up a new development environment on a machine run:
+`bootstrap.sh`
+The script's instructions will guide you through setting up folders, symlinking the dotfiles, installing utility tools, and installing the development tools for languages you select.

 ## Roadmap

 - [ ] add screenshots